 Blow Up

 In case you somehow forgot why Veruschka is one of the greatest supermodels of all time, this movie will remind you.
-This Michelangelo Antonioni film chronicles a fashion photographer, who shoots models like Veruschka, and one day photographs something that he thinks could be part of a murder.
-This movie takes place in London and captures the essence of the swinging '60s.
+This Michelangelo Antonioni film chronicles a fashion photographer who one day photographs something that he thinks could be part of a murder.
+The movie takes place in London and captures the essence of the swinging '60s.

 The Great Gatsby

-In the 2013 glitzy take on F. Scott Fitzgerald's classic novel, The Great Gastby, director Baz Luhrmann recreates 1920s flapper glamour.
-In an interview with The Hollywood Reporter (opens in new tab), costume designer Catherine Martin said that she was "in charge of creating 1,700 vintage designs for the cast.
+In this glitzy 2013 take on F. Scott Fitzgerald's classic novel, The Great Gastby, director Baz Luhrmann recreates 1920s flapper glamour.
+In an interview with The Hollywood Reporter, costume designer Catherine Martin said she was "in charge of creating 1,700 vintage designs for the cast.
 To depict the wealthy East Coast characters, [she] enlisted the help of designer Miuccia Prada, who reinterpreted 40 classic styles that were a mixture of European glamour and New York sophistication."
 Watch for the clothes, stay for Leonardo DiCaprio's spectacular performance.

 A Single Man